N04A719/entity.lua/README.md

 `propname` - Name of the networked property.

 `array_index` - Optional.
 If `propname` is an array, the value at this array index will be returned.
-Additionally, an entity object could be used instead.
+Alternatively, an entity object could be used instead.

 Returns the value of the property, or `nil` on failure.
 For vectors or angles, this returns three values.
 ##